chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

   | ProjectReferencesLibrary         of CodeProject     * LibraryNode
   | ProjectReferencesProject         of CodeProject     * CodeProject
   | DeployedProjectCanTalkToOther    of DeployedProject * DeployedProject
-  | DeployedProjectCanTalkToDatabase of DeployedProject * DatabaseNode
+  | DeployedProjectCanTalkToResource of DeployedProject * ResourceNode
 ```

 Each case contains a tuple of the correct types for the potential start and end nodes.